 Keeping tickets small makes them more manageable.
 Manageable tickets are also independent, meaning they can be worked and shipped independently of any other ticket.

-Why?
-If tickets are small in scope but they have multiple dependencies, then they’ll suffer from the same downsides as big tickets: blocked engineers, increased back and forth, and decreased visibility to what is completed and can be shipped.
+Why is this important?
+If tickets are small in scope but they have multiple dependencies, then they’ll suffer from the same downsides as big tickets: blocked engineers, increased back-and-forth, and decreased visibility into what's completed and can be shipped.

-Always creating tickets that are both small and independent may seem unrealistic.
+Ensuring all tickets are both small and independent may seem ambitious or even unrealistic.
 But when engineers are challenged to break out the work into small, independent tasks, they tend to find implementation solutions that work for everyone.
 Once everyone on the team is aware that all tickets need to be independent, a joint effort can help flag if there are dependencies and the team can work to uncouple where possible.

-I decided to group I=Independent and N=Negotiable together because both rely on getting signoff and feedback from your engineers.
+Here we're grouping I=Independent and N=Negotiable together because both rely on getting sign-off and feedback from your engineers.

 Because they allow for input from team members with different perspectives, tickets that are negotiable tend to lead to better outcomes.
 That said, there are some best practices to follow in collaborating with engineers.

-It is important to remember that engineering can be both subjective and creative.
-There can be multiple ways to approach a problem and some engineers default to either how they have done it in the past or challenging themselves with something completely new.
+It's important to remember that engineering can be both subjective and creative.
+There can be multiple ways to approach a problem and some engineers default to either how they've done it in the past or challenging themselves with something completely new.
 In both cases, it can be valuable to facilitate a ”pros and cons” conversation about different implementations.

 For example, implementing signups with one framework may lead to a speedier delivery, but the maintenance of that code may be more time-consuming in the long term.

 Encouraging engineers to get a second opinion will help surface tradeoffs that may not be clear from the outset.
-However, a Product Manager should be pragmatic with his or her time.
-Trying to spark a conversation for every single ticket is not feasible for most; it’s best to focus extra attention on features that use new technology, are time-sensitive, or are high-priority for the client.
+But keep in mind that a product manager should be pragmatic with his or her time.
+Trying to spark a conversation for every single ticket is not feasible for most, so you'll want to focus extra attention on features that use new technology, are time-sensitive, or are high-priority for the client.

-So far, we have explored business goals, defined a valuable user story, and laid out best practices for getting input from engineers.
-Now, we’ll see how to determine whether a ticket is feasible.
-This is where we put rubber to the road with the definition of done.
+So far in our journey through the INVEST roadmap we've explored business goals, defined a valuable user story, and laid out best practices for getting input from engineers.
+Now we’ll tackle how to determine whether a ticket is feasible.
+This is where we put rubber to the road with the definition of 'done'.

-A ticket is only estimable if you have provided enough information and included Acceptance Criteria.
+A ticket is only estimable if you've provided enough information and included Acceptance Criteria.

-Acceptance Criteria help us create a definition of done.
-It is a way for the product manager to clearly state what they expect to see on the user side once a ticket is complete.
+Acceptance Criteria help us define what 'done' is.
+It's a way for the product manager to clearly state what they expect to see on the user side once a ticket is complete.

-If Acceptance Criteria are not met, the user story has not passed and should be kicked back to development.
+If Acceptance Criteria aren't met, the user story has not passed and should be kicked back to development.

 If Acceptance Criteria are met and the end result is not as expected, the user story should be kicked back to business analysis.